 The most common symptoms are chest pain and weight loss, but many masses are asymptomatic.

-Obstructive respiratory symptoms can occur in children.
+Obstructive respiratory symptoms can occur in children and rarely in adults.

 CT with IV contrast is the most valuable imaging technique.